 | order by FailedAttempts desc

-Learning curve: 2-3 weeks for a Windows admin.
-1-2 months to master complex aggregations (join, union, parse).
-Mandatory for creating custom rules, tuning false positives, investigating incidents.
+Learning curve: 2–3 weeks for a Windows administrator.
+1–2 months to master complex aggregations (join, union, parse).
+Required for creating custom rules, tuning false positives, and investigating incidents.

-SPL (Splunk) comparison: KQL simpler for basic queries, less powerful for advanced transformations.
-Splunk SPL = more native functions, better community documentation.
+SPL (Splunk) Comparison: KQL is simpler for basic queries but less powerful for advanced transformations.
+Splunk SPL offers more built-in functions and better community documentation.

 Actual pricing and costing: the €50k/month trap